xz-serenity/Document/source/technical.rst

 .. note::

     Please carefully check the spell and grammar, tell me all the mistakes and issues and give a detailed analysis of how to fix them.
 Make the sentences more logical and smooth if necessary.
+Appropriately add some transitional sentences.

 .. code-block:: bash

     Please carefully check the spell and grammar, tell me all the mistakes and issues and give a detailed analysis of how to fix them.
 Make the sentences more logical and smooth if necessary.
+Appropriately add some transitional sentences.

 .. note::